 Lisa’s fluency in Italian inspires her to reference romance languages and repertoire in performance (She once sang in Japanese, whilst performing the traditional Fan Dance in full Geisha attire, under the coaching of Japanese performance poetess Shizumi.).

 Engelken arrived in San Francisco from the East Coast where she’d co-founded the DC-based sextet the Zimmermans with Jonathan Spottiswoode.
 The Zimmermans recorded four albums: the zimmermans, Cut, The Loneliest Woman in the World, and You’re Beautiful, We’re the Zimmermans.
-While with the Zimms, Lisa was awarded the Wammie Award for Best Female Vocalist and appeared at such festivals including South By Southwest (SXSW) in Austin, North By Northeast (NXNE) in Toronto, New York New Music Festival and the Philadelphia Music Conference.
+Durning her time with the Zimms, Lisa was awarded the Wammie Award for Best Female Vocalist and appeared at such festivals including South By Southwest (SXSW) in Austin, North By Northeast (NXNE) in Toronto, New York New Music Festival and the Philadelphia Music Conference.
 Lisa has played the Knitting Factory, Bottom Line and the Mercury Lounge (New York); Blues Alley, 9:30 Club and the Black Cat (Washington, DC) as well many other venues across the U.S. and Canada.

 With Hedwig over, Lisa continued to gig some, but (re)turned her focus to her second passion: Italian literature & culture.
 She obtained an M.A. in Italian Language & Literature (2005) and accepted a Lecturer position in the Italian Program at San Francisco State University.